jon-harper/E34M1/docs/modules/pcb_mounts.md

 ---
-title: PCB Mounts
+title: Toolhead PCBs
-summary: Toolhead PCB mounting options
+summary: Toolhead PCB mounts and shrouds for NEMA17 steppers
 authors: Jon Harper
 date: 2023-4-5
 ---

+This page contains parts to allow most toolhead breakout boards to be mounted on the back of a NEMA17 stepper.
+The shrouds are used to cover the PCB wiring.

-Mounts for both NEMA14 ("36") and NEMA17 ("42") PCBs are available.
+The first half of this page contains mounts for both NEMA14 ("36") and NEMA17 ("42") PCBs.
 Examples of '36 PCBs are the BIGTREETECH EBB36 and  Mellow Fly SHT36.
 An example of a '42 PCB is the BIGTREETECH EBB42.
 Variants of each mount are available for both cable guides and drag chains.

 !!! tip "Important"
     These mounts are designed for NEMA17 steppers.
 There are several off-the-shelf options for NEMA14 steppers:

     - ZeroG Discord members can use TurtleCrawler's [CANbus 36 mounts](https://discord.com/channels/747612067951018075/1058784239539191838/1058784239539191838)
     - [https://github.com/KayosMaker/CANboard_Mounts](https://github.com/KayosMaker/CANboard_Mounts)

+## PCB Mounts

 ### '36 PCB, Cable Guide
 <div markdown class="jh-grid-container jh-grid-2">